ArthurGareginyan/my-custom-styles/readme.txt

 **Key features include...**

 * Ability to temporarily disable all custom snippets
-* Syntax highlighting (by CodeMirror)
+* Code syntax highlighting
 * Line numbering
 * Active line highlighting
-* Editor allow for tab indentation
+* Editor allow for Tab indentation
 * And much, much more!

 **PRO features include...**

+* Ability to easily customize the code editor by selecting the desired settings
+* 56 themes for syntax highlighting
 * Unlimited number of fields
 * CSS minifier
 * Automatic backup of all snippets to a file
-* Ability to temporarily disable the certain snippet
+* Ability to enable/disable the certain snippet
 * Ability to collapse/expand the certain fields with code
 * Well documented